World stocks head to one-month high on stimulus hopes

+The pan-European STOXX 600 index was up 0.7% and Wall Street looked set for a similarly strong start as tweets from U.S. President Donald Trump that stimlus talks were back on ensured the bulls kept control.

-Signs Donald Trump and House Speaker Nancy Pelosi could still agree aid for airlines helped offset Trump’s ending talks for a bigger plan.
-The dollar was in the doldrums after the minutes of the Federal Reserve’s last meeting showed backing for more support if required.
+Expectations that he and House Speaker Nancy Pelosi could agree aid for airlines even if not bigger plans came as jobless claims remained stubbornly high.
+The dollar was also in the doldrums after the minutes of the Federal Reserve’s last meeting showed backing for more support if required.

 “We are still basically tracking risk appetite” said Ned Rumpeltin, the European head of currency strategy at TD Securities, pointing to the steady rise in stock markets as investors bide their time until the U.S. election.
 “I wonder how long that can last.”

-MSCI’s Emerging Market currency index was at to a month high thanks to decent gains for the Korean won, Mexican peso, Israeli shekel, Pakistani ruppee and Hungarian forint, though Turkey’s battered lira fell to a record low.
+It wasn’t all so actionless however.
+MSCI’s Emerging Market currency index was at a one-month high thanks to decent gains for the Korean won, Mexican peso, Israeli shekel, Pakistani rupee and Hungarian forint, though Turkey’s battered lira fell to another record low.

 The Turkish central bank is expected to support the lira, but doubts persist about how much it can do.
-It has already burnt through most of its reserves and the country is now involved in increasing numbers of geopolitical skirmishes.
+It has already burnt through most of its reserves new data showed and the country is involved in increasing numbers of geopolitical skirmishes.

 STORMY TIMES